 The first and most evident role of sophismata is pedagogical.
 In theoretical treatises, sophismata can play various roles.
 They can be used to explain a given statement or rule, illustrate a distinction or an ambiguity, show what would follow if a rule were violated, or test the limits of a theory.

-In addition, although some differences can be identified between the Paris and the Oxford traditions, sophismata are important as oral exercises (disputations) in a student's training in philosophy, especially in the first years of universitary education in the Faculty of Arts.
-Nevertheless, it is clear that, while Heytesbury's Rules for Solving Sophismata is written for undergraduate students — at Oxford ‘sophista’ was the official name given to students who had disputed “on sophismata” (“de sophismatibus”) for about two years — this is probably not the case for his Sophismata, the discussions in which are much more complicated.
+In addition, although some differences can be identified between the Paris and the Oxford traditions, sophismata are important as oral exercises (disputations) in a student’s training in philosophy, especially in the first years of universitary education in the Faculty of Arts.
+Nevertheless, it is clear that, while Heytesbury’s Rules for Solving Sophismata is written for undergraduate students — at Oxford ‘sophista’ was the official name given to students who had disputed “on sophismata” (“de sophismatibus”) for about two years — this is probably not the case for his Sophismata, in which the discussions are much more complicated.

-The bibliography is organized as follows:
+The bibliography for this entry, which is far from exhaustive, is organized as follows:

 - Secondary Literature (in alphabetical order by modern authors).

-Most of the logical and grammatical texts on sophismata have been edited by S. Ebbesen and his collaborators in the review Cahiers de l'Institut du Moyen Age Grec et Latin, University of Copenhagen.
+Most of the logical and grammatical texts on sophismata have been edited by S. Ebbesen and his collaborators in the journal Cahiers de l’Institut du Moyen Age Grec et Latin, University of Copenhagen.
 We will here mention only books.

-- de Libera, A. César et le Phénix.
-Distinctiones et sophismata parisiens du XIIIe siècle.
-Centro di cultura medievale, 4; Pisa: Scuola Normale Superiore, 1991.
+- De Libera, A., César et le Phénix.
+Distinctiones et sophismata parisiens du XIIIe siècle (Centro di cultura medievale, 4), Pisa: Scuola Normale Superiore, 1991.

-- De Rijk, L. M. Some Earlier Parisian Tracts on Distinctiones sophismatum.
-Nijmegen: Ingenium Publishers, 1988.
+- De Rijk, L. M., Some Earlier Parisian Tracts on Distinctiones sophismatum, Nijmegen: Ingenium Publishers, 1988.

-- Kretzmann, N., and Kretzmann, B. E. The ‘Sophismata’ of Richard Kilvington.
-Oxford: University Press for The British Academy, 1990.
+- Kretzmann, N., and Kretzmann, B. E., The ‘Sophismata’ of Richard Kilvington, Oxford: University Press for The British Academy, 1990.
 (Critical edition.)

-- Pinborg, J. Sigerus de Cortraco, ‘Summa modorum significandi sophismata’; New Edition, on the Basis of G. Wallerand's editio prima, with Additions, Critical Notes, an Index of Terms and an Introduction.
-Amsterdam: J. Benjamins, 1977.
+- Pinborg, J., Sigerus de Cortraco: ‘Summa modorum significandi sophismata’.
+New Edition, on the Basis of G. Wallerand’s editio prima, with Additions, Critical Notes, an Index of Terms and an Introduction, Amsterdam: J. Benjamins, 1977.

-- Pironet, Fabienne, Guillaume Heytesbury, Sophismata asinina.
+- Pironet, Fabienne, Guillaume Heytesbury: Sophismata asinina.
 Une introduction aux disputes médiévales.
-Présentation, édition critique et analyse.
-Collection Sic et Non; Paris: Vrin, 1994.
+Présentation, édition critique et analyse (Collection Sic et Non), Paris: Vrin, 1994.
 (With texts from the Libelli sophistarum ad usum Oxoniensis.)

 - Biard, J. Jean Buridan, Sophismes.
-Collection Sic et Non; Paris: Vrin, 1993.
+(Collection Sic et Non).
+Paris: Vrin, 1993.